360NENZ/GI-Download-Library/README.md

 ## Genshin and Yuanshen Download Links
 ### Tips
-Since the 3.1.5 beta, mihoyo has added key and cookie verification to the download link.
+Since the 3.1.5 beta, game developer has added key and cookie verification to the download link, so raw links of beta will not allow to download beta resources for people who doesn't have beta access, but links still welcomed for archive purposes!

-GenshinImpact_CBT and Yuanshen_CBT are pre-release tests, regardless of their version, they came out **before** 0.7.0
+GenshinImpact_CBT and Yuanshen_CBT are pre-release, regardless of their version, they came out **before** 0.7.0

 ### What's inside
 * Links of the **_"autopatchhk"_** and **_"autopatchcn"_** version of the Genshin/Yuanshen **Release**, **Beta** and **Audio** files